This guide contains a comprehensive overview of Oakcrest policies and important information in one document that can be printed for your convenience.

 Attendance & Eligibility:

 Young women are invited to attend Oakcrest during the summer following their 7th-grade year.
-This is a one- time opportunity for girls who have just completed the 7th grade and will be entering 8th grade.
+This is a one- time opportunity for girls who have just completed the 7th grade.
 Exceptions will not be made for those who have been accelerated or held back a year in school for any reason, including disability or illness.
 Age is only considered as an eligibility factor for girls who are homeschooled.
 In this case, homeschooled young women can use birth dates to determine grade level.
-For Oakcrest 2022, a homeschooled camper’s birth date must be between September 1, 2008, and August 31, 2009.
+For Oakcrest 2023, a homeschooled camper’s birth date must be between September 1, 2009, and August 31, 2010.

 If a young woman finds that she is unable to attend Oakcrest during her assigned week after registering with her stake, she may choose to go another week if space is available.
 A camper who desires to switch weeks should contact her stake leader who will then contact Oakcrest to make arrangements.
-All changes must be made no later than two weeks before the week the camper is scheduled to attend with her stake.
+The deadline for all changes is two weeks before the scheduled camp week begins.
 A registered camper who finds she cannot attend at any time during the summer can find another eligible young woman to go in her place; however, Oakcrest must receive the new camper’s registration no later than two weeks before the week of camp.
 In this case, payment for the replacement camper should be worked out at the stake level or between the families involved, whichever is applicable.
 Oakcrest does not take responsibility for making sure that the replacement camper reimburses the young woman who can no longer attend.
 Oakcrest will not accept last minute registrations or replacements on busing day.
 Oakcrest does not issue refunds.

 Oakcrest has a no-tolerance bullying policy.
 Should a camper feel teased or bullied in any way, she is encouraged to talk to her counselor who will then address the concern with all parties involved.
 Bullying and disrespect that is not resolved after discussions with Oakcrest staff will be grounds for being sent home.
 In this case, Oakcrest will contact a parent/guardian of the involved camper(s) who will be asked to come and get their camper(s).
 Oakcrest also does not allow camp pranks or jokes on other campers or counselors.